justinthelaw/opera/README.md

 # Bullet Forge

-Bullet Forge is a bullet generation tool that harnesses the power of Natural Language Processing (NLP) through OpenAI's GPT technologies, specifically Large Language Models (LLM).
+Bullet Forge is a Bullet generation tool that harnesses the power of Natural Language Processing (NLP) through OpenAI's GPT technologies, specifically Large Language Models (LLM).

 The primary objective of this tool is to streamline the process of listing accomplishments and achievements by:

-1. Offloading the cognitive and administrative burden of transforming factual information into effective bullets to the Smarter Bullets model
+1. Offloading the cognitive and administrative burden of transforming factual information into effective Bullets
 2. Offering suggestions to rephrase verbs, impacts, and outcomes to enhance variety and avoid repetition throughout the document
-3. Intelligently incorporating acronyms to optimize spacing and enhance the readability of bullets, while maintaining consistency across the document
+3. Intelligently incorporating acronyms to optimize spacing and enhance the readability of Bullets, while maintaining consistency across the document

 ## OpenAI GPT-3